-The key elements of the compensation program for our NEOs are:
+The key elements of the compensation program for our named executive officers, or NEOs, are:

-Compensation Element Key Characteristics 2016 Compensation Decisions Percentage of 2016 Target Total Compensation (4) Base Salary Fixed compensation.Payable in cash.Reviewed annually and adjusted when appropriate.
-Our CEO received a 6.3% increase in base salary, and our other NEOs (on average) received a 7.0% increase in base salary.
-20% of our CEO's target total compensation.
-30% of our other NEOs' target total compensation (on average).
+Compensation Element Key Characteristics 2017 Compensation Decisions Percentage of 2017 Target Total Compensation (3) Base Salary Fixed compensation.
+Payable in cash.
+Reviewed annually and adjusted when appropriate.
+Our CEO received an 8.8% increase in base salary, and our other NEOs (on average) received a 5.7% increase in base salary.
+19% of our CEO's target total compensation.
+31% of our other NEOs' target total compensation (on average).
 Short-Term Cash Incentive Compensation Variable compensation.
 Payable in cash based on performance against annually established performance objectives.
-Annual short-term cash incentives were paid at the target payout level due to our financial performance (and, also, in the case of our CEO, the achievement of designated strategic objectives).
-Mr. Reed also received additional cash incentive compensation in recognition of his contribution to our operating and financial performance.
-29% of our CEO's target total compensation.
+Annual short-term cash incentives were paid at 123% of the target payout level due to our financial performance (and, also, in the case of our CEO, the achievement of designated strategic objectives).
+Our CEO also received additional cash incentive compensation in recognition of his contribution to our operating and financial performance.
+27% of our CEO's target total compensation.
 32% of our other NEOs' target total compensation (on average).
-Variable compensation.
-Performance-based RSUs ve over a three-year performance period.
-Time-based RSUs vesting rate over four years.
+Long-Term Equity Incentive Compensation Variable compensation.
+Performance-based RSUs vesting over a three-year performance period.
+Time-based RSUs vesting ratably over four years.
 Annual long-term equity incentive compensation to our NEOs was approximately 50% in the form of performance-based RSUs and 50% in the form of time-based RSUs.
-50% of our CEO's target total compensation.
-36% of our other NEOs' target total compensation (on average).
-Executive-Level Perquisites • Fixed compensation. • Participation in broad-based plans at same cost as other employees. • Certain executive-level perquisites not paid general our other employees.
+52% of our CEO's target total compensation.
+35% of our other NEOs' target total compensation (on average).
+Executive-Level Perquisites Fixed compensation.
+Participation in broad-based plans at same cost as other employees.
+Certain executive-level perquisites not paid generally to our other employees.
 Our NEOs received only modest executive-level perquisites.
-1% of our CEO's target total compensation.
+2% of our CEO's target total compensation.
 2% of our other NEOs' target total compensation (on average).

-(4) Calculated in the manner described in the Compensation Discussion and Analysis beginning on page 29.
+(3) Calculated in the manner described in the Compensation Discussion and Analysis beginning on page 33.